 (A) identify, describe, and demonstrate safe practices as outlined in Texas Education Agency-approved safety standards during classroom and outdoor investigations, including wearing safety goggles or chemical splash goggles, as appropriate, washing hands, and using materials appropriately.
 Shades of Safe Science (B) identify and learn how to use, conserve, and dispose of natural resources and materials such as conserving water and reuse or recycling of paper, plastic, and metal.
-Responsible for Resources (2.2) Scientific investigation and reasoning: The student develops abilities necessary to do scientific inquiry in classroom and outdoor investigations.
+Responsible for Resources (2.2) Scie abili - outd ntific investigation and reasoning: The student develops ties necessary to do scientific inquiry in classroom and loor investigations.
 The student is expected to (A) ask questions about organisms, objects, and events during observations and investigations.
 What, Why, How?
 (B) plan and conduct descriptive investigations.
 Classifying Leaves (C) collect data from observations using scientific tools.
 Information, Please (D) record and organize data using pictures, numbers, and words.
 Leaves

-(E) communicate observations and justify explanations using student-generated data from simple descriptive investigations.
-Let's Explain the Investigation (F) compare results of investigations with what students and scientists know about the world.
+(E) E) communicate observations and justify explanations using student-generated data from simple descriptive investigations.
+Let's Explain the Investigation 68 72 (F) compare results of investigation of investigation of the scientists know about estigations with what students and the world.
 Show Me!
-(2.3) info the entific investigation and reasoning: The student knows that rmation and critical thinking, scientific problem solving, and contributions of scientists are used in making decisions. student is expected to (A) identify and explain a problem and propose a task and solution for the problem.
-What Is the Problem?
-82 Assessment 88 (B) make predictions based on observable patterns.
-Plenty of Patterns (C) identify what a scientist is and explore what different scientists do.
-Smart Scientists (2.4) age entific investigation and reasoning: The student uses appropriate tools and models to investigate the natural world. student is expected to (A)) collect, record, and compare information using tools, including computers, hand lenses, rulers, plastic beakers, magnets, collecting nets, notebooks, and safety goggles or chemical splash goggles, as appropriate; timing devices; weather instruments such as thermometers, wind vanes, and rain gauges; and materials to support observations of habitats of organisms such as terrariums and aquariums.
-Information Collectors Assessment (B) measure and compare organisms and objects.
-Measure Away
+75 80 (2.3) Scie infor the The ntific investigation and rmation and critical thin contributions of scientis student is expected to reasoning: The student knows that king, scientific problem solving, and sts are used in making decisions.
+(A) identify and explain a problem. problem and propose a task and solution What Is the Problem?
+8 Assessment 8 82 88 (B) make predictions base d on observable patterns.
+Plenty of Patterns 92 97 (C) identify what a scientis scientists do. st is and explore what different Smart Scientists 02 15 (2.4) Scie age- The ntific investigation and appropriate tools and m student is expected to reasoning: The student uses nodels to investigate the natural world.
+(A) collect, record, and co computers, hand lense collecting nets, notebo goggles, as appropriate such as thermometers, materials to support of such as terrariums and mpare information using tools, including s, rulers, plastic beakers, magnets, ooks, and safety goggles or chemical splash e; timing devices; weather instruments , wind vanes, and rain gauges; and oservations of habitats of organisms aquariums.
+Information Collectors 17 Assessment 40 (B) measure and compare organisms and objects.
+Measure Away 43 49